Unified Breakdown Analysis for Byzantine Robust Gossip: Conclusion

 \section{Conclusion}

 This paper revisits robust averaging over sparse communication graphs.
-We provide an upper bound on the optimal breakdown point, and then introduce $\CGours$, a midpoint between $\NNA$ and $\ClippedGossip$, which meets this optimal breakdown (unlike the two other).
-Our experiments show that $\NNA$ indeed fails before the optimal breakdown point.
-To obtain this result, we introduced a new \emph{Spectral Heterogeneity} attack that exploits the graph topology for sparse graphs. {Now that we have precisely quantified the impact of the topology, an interesting future direction is the precise characterization of robustness when the constraint on the number of neighbors cannot be met globally, but local convergence can be obtained by considering that honest nodes with too many Byzantine neighbors are Byzantine themselves.
-Conversely, this opens up questions of which nodes should an attacker corrupt to maximize its influence for a specific graph, under the light of our results.}
+We introduce a general framework for robust decentralized averaging, which allows us to derive tight convergence guarantees for many robust summation rules.
+In particular, we introduce one that nearly matches an upper bound on the breakdown point, \emph{i.e.}, the maximum number of Byzantine nodes an algorithm can tolerate.
+Our experiments confirm that our theory correctly sorts the breakdown points of the existing methods, and that some (such as $\NNA$) fail before the optimal breakdown point.
+We introduce a new \emph{Spectral Heterogeneity} attack that exploits the graph topology for sparse graphs to obtain this result.
+An interesting future direction is the characterization of robustness when the constraint on the number of neighbors cannot be met globally, but convergence can be obtained within local neighborhoods.
+Conversely, this opens up questions on which nodes an attacker should corrupt to maximize their influence for a specific graph, in light of our results.